ngbeslhang/Rotom/README.md

 **NOTE:** This repo is still WIP.

+Rotom is an ever-evolving Discord bot designed with modularity in mind.

 ## TODO

 - Remove `api` section from `config_template.yml` and follow the way RoboDanny implemented Carbonitex (`api` folder in cogs)